 Lee Judge: Got my groove.
 Yeah.
 It took a while to get that groove.
 And the good thing was, people were forgiving.
 They were like, “wow, a video.”
 They weren’t like, “wow, good video, a bad video.
 Or they were like, wow.
 A video period.”
-And so that’s where I started doing that.
-And then when, um, LinkedIn live came out, I was lucky to get it early.
-And you know, the first day I, this has been at least.
+So that’s where I started doing that.
+And then when LinkedIn live came out, I was lucky to get it early.
+You know, the first day I, this has been at least.
 Geez.
 It was called beta.
 Then it was at least two, maybe three years ago.
 When I got it, I got it early.
 And, you know, I just picked up my phone and went live.
 And at that time again, it was a beginning of a new era, where nobody had it.
 So any kind of mistake was fine because I was ahead of the curve.

 And so I made lots and lots of videos, lots of mistakes and lots of ways to Polish it and learn lots of things along the way.
 Yeah.
 I kind of called it off for a while on live, but now I am hot on the press again, doing as much Live as possible.